 - Some patients treated with Sandimmune have developed severe and sometimes fatal infections, such as progressive multifocal leukoencephalopathy (PML) or severe kidney problems associated with BK virus infection.
 In kidney transplant patients, BK virus infection may cause loss of the transplanted kidney.
 Tell your doctor right away if you notice symptoms of PML (eg, confusion or disorientation; you do not care about things that you usually care about; changes in thinking, strength, or vision; one-sided weakness; trouble walking or talking; loss of balance or coordination) or kidney problems (eg, change in the amount of urine produced, difficult or painful urination, blood in the urine).

 - Do not receive a live vaccine (eg, measles, mumps) while you are taking Sandimmune.
 Talk with your doctor before you receive any vaccine.

 - Sandimmune may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Check with your doctor before you use a salt substitute or a product that has potassium in it.

 - Diabetes patients - Sandimmune may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including kidney and liver function; cyclosporine levels; and blood pressure, lipids, and electrolytes, may be performed while you use Sandimmune.
+- Lab tests may be performed while you use Sandimmune.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Sandimmune with caution in the ELDERLY; they may be more sensitive to its effects.